2016 South Korean legislative election: Results

-Constituency seats won by city/province
+By city/province

 The table below lists constituency totals and list vote percentages in each region.
 Since the election was run under a parallel voting system, electors could choose to vote for one party in their constituencies while voting for another party's national list.
 Exit polls indicated that 12.9% of those who had voted for the Saenuri Party in their constituencies and 20.8% of those for the Democratic Party supported the People Party list.